Anna-Myzukina/facebook-clone/README.md

 - [ ] Puma: A Ruby Web Server Built For Concurrency version '3.9.1'

 ## Getting started
-- [ ] To get started with the app, clone the repo and then install the needed gems:
+- [ ] To get started with the app, clone the repo, and then install the needed gems:

 ```
 $ bundle install --without production